folkzb/magalu/script-qa/cli-doc/object-storage/objects/sync/help.md

-# This command uploads any file from the local path to the bucket if it is not already present or has changed.
+# This command uploads any file from the local path to the bucket if it is not already present or has modified time changed.

 ## Usage:
 ```bash